 Please note – Lunchroom personnel can neither accept nor disburse money in any form.

-Balance inquiries can be made at any time through MyMealtime, or during business hours by contacting the CCSD21 Business Office or OrganicLife.
+Balance inquiries can be made at any time through MyMealtime, or during business hours by contacting the CCSD21 Business Office.
 All prior-year cash balances for continuing students will be carried over.

 Free and Reduced Price Meals

 CCSD21 takes part in the National School Lunch Program and your child may qualify for Free or Reduced Price meals.
 Applications can be completed through MyMealtime.
-Instructions to create a MyMealtime account are available in English and Spanish.
+Instructions to create a MyMealtime account are available in English and Spanish and are linked above.
 Free and Reduced Price Meal Applications submitted through Mealtime will be processed daily and benefits are applied immediately.

 In order to qualify as a meal under the National School Lunch Program, a breakfast must contain three (3) side dishes, one of which may or may not be a milk.
 A lunch must contain one (1) entrée and at least two (2) side dishes, one of which may or may not be a milk.
 If your child does not take the required servings at each meal, they will not qualify for a Free or Reduced Price meal and will be charged the full a la carte price for each item.